 SAXS and SANS are also excellent methods for studying protein structure, although they provide limited resolution.
 An advantage of these methods is the ability to analyze large complexes directly in solution, allowing better control of the experimental conditions.
 In addition, the dynamic behavior of large macromolecular complexes and their oligomeric states in the solution can be studied.
 An example of using SAXS is a study (in which I was involved) that targeted the oligomerization state in a solution of a protein called frataxin.
 The protein forms different oligomeric states (dimers, trimers, and higher-order oligomers) in response to higher concentrations of iron in the solution.
 We were able to follow the process of oligomerization and separate the different oligomeric states using SAXS (published in Söderberg et al., 2011

-Crystallography starts from a crystal and to get crystals the protein needs to be crystallized.
+Crystallography starts with a crystal, and the protein must first be crystallized to get crystals!
+Difficulties associated with crystallization are probably the major limitation of X-ray crystallography.
 People often say: Crystallization is an art and not a science.
-It is true to a certain extent, there are still some general principles which need to be followed, and most importantly, there are different methods, which have been developed to facilitate protein crystallization.
-After obtaining crystals it is time for the X-ray crystallographic experiment, which is placing the crystal in an X-ray beam, rotating it and collecting diffraction data.
-Once data have been obtained, the rest of the work will be done using specialized computer programs.
-To start with, I will first give an overview of the method of crystallization and crystallization tools, followed by an overview of crystallography, X-ray data collection, refinement and structure quality:
+However, some general principles still need to be followed, and most importantly, different methods have been developed to facilitate protein crystallization.
+After obtaining crystals, it is time for the X-ray crystallographic experiment to place the crystal in an X-ray beam, rotate it, and collect diffraction data.
+Once data have been obtained, the rest of the work will be done using specialized software packages.